modethirteen/TypeEx/README.md

-# modethirteen.php
+# TypeExtensions

-A collection of useful utilities and extensions for PHP
+A collection of useful behavior extensions for PHP